Fdawgs/yh-fhir-listeners/README.md

 #### Care Connect RESTful FHIR API Endpoints

-Black Pear have built a single-page web application for a shared care record, which will retrieve data relating to a patient from each stakeholder that have the capability to do so, and amalgamate it into this record.
+Black Pear have built a single-page web application for a shared care record, which will retrieve data relating to a patient from each stakeholder that has the capability to do so, and amalgamate it into this record.
 The record is not stored in a cache anywhere and is built on the fly.
 Care providers can then access this record through a contextual link (an embedded link within the PAS).
 Clients using the web app need to be able to make GET requests to RESTful HL7® FHIR® API endpoints to retrieve a set of [seven FHIR resources](./docs/worklogs/fhir_endpoints.md) that adhere to their respective [NHS Care Connect API profiles](https://nhsconnect.github.io/CareConnectAPI/) to populate the record.